kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 [cluster add-on](http://releases.k8s.io/{{< param "githubbranch" >}}/cluster/addons/README.md).

 As of Kubernetes v1.12, CoreDNS is the recommended DNS Server, replacing kube-dns.
 However, kube-dns may still be installed by default with certain Kubernetes installer tools.
-You can refer to the documentation your installer to know which DNS server is installed by default.
+Refer to the documentation provided by your installer to know which DNS server is installed by default.

-The DNS Pod is exposed as a Kubernetes Service with a static IP.
+The CoreDNS Deployment is exposed as a Kubernetes Service with a static IP.
-Both the CoreDNS and kube-dns service is named as `kube-dns`.
-This is done so that there is seamless service when one chooses to switch between DNS servers.
+Both the CoreDNS and kube-dns Service are named `kube-dns` in the `metadata.name` field.
+This is done so that there is greater interoperability with workloads that relied on the legacy `kube-dns` Service name to resolve addresses internal to the cluster.
+It abstracts away the implementation detail of which DNS provider is running behind that common endpoint.
 The kubelet passes DNS to each container with the `--cluster-dns=<dns-service-ip>` flag.

 DNS names also need domains.
 You configure the local domain in the kubelet with the flag `--cluster-domain=<default-local-domain>`.

-The DNS server supports forward lookups (A records), port lookups (SRV records), and reverse IP address lookups (PTR records), and more.
+The DNS server supports forward lookups (A records), port lookups (SRV records), reverse IP address lookups (PTR records), and more.
 For more information see [DNS for Services and Pods] (/docs/concepts/services-networking/dns-pod-service/).

 When running a Pod, kubelet prepends the cluster DNS server and searches